 Are you a vegan or a meat lover?
 Do you love animals or could care less?
 Do you exercise and eat mindfully or have never set foot in a gym?
 Does the thought of a green smoothie bring you joy or would you rather guzzle a soda?
 Answer these honestly.
 The answers will help hone your choices.

 What's Your Skin Type?

 The chances are excellent that you’re busy and don’t have the time to think about your skin type.
 We are natural organisms and with every move, season, new job, and birthday our skin changes.
 For help with defining your skin type, read this article.

-A beautiful makeup application starts with great skin, so I always suggest that we get to know what your skin is craving before we ever even talk makeup.
+A beautiful makeup application starts with great skin, that’s why I always suggest that we get to know what your skin is craving before we ever even talk makeup.

 Define What Your Skin May Be Lacking And How To Best Nourish It

-Be honest with yourself.
+Take a moment.
 Grab a mirror and look at your bare face closely.
-Also include the skin on your neck and chest as they are just as important.
-Are you red, dry, dehydrated and lacking radiance?
+Also include the skin on your neck and chest, as they are just as important.
+Is your skin irritated, red, dry, dehydrated and lacking radiance?

 Tell yourself the truth about what you see.

 You may need nothing.
 So much depends on lifestyle, environment and genetics.
 Perhaps you’ll simply benefit from products that nourish your skin and maintain what you have.